Twiistrz/OOP-CRUD/README.md

 Still in development don't use this in production.

-Custom login and remember already included `classes/Users.php`.
+Custom login with remember me already included `classes/Users.php`.

 # Tasks
 - [ ] Login User